-So now I’ve finished up on everything we did on Kuala Lumpur, I thought I’d do a quick overview of what I thought in general, for example costs of meals, shopping and things I wish we had time to do and of course, whether we would choose to revisit KL/Malaysia again.
+So now I’ve finished up on my Kuala Lumpur Travel Blog post series, I thought I’d do a quick overview of what I thought in general, for example costs of meals, shopping and things I wish we had time to do and of course, whether we would choose to revisit KL/Malaysia again.

 Malaysian currency was relatively easy to get our heads around – the largest note is 100MYR, which converted to roughly £18, in day to day life in the UK the biggest notes you tend to carry is a £20 note.
 Calculating the price of bigger priced things was easy, cheaper things like drinks it was a bit more difficult, however it’s so cheap that we didn’t really have to worry that we were picking things that were really expensive.

 The weather was around 28-32 celsius whilst there, that’s a very bearable level of heat for me, that’s hot UK weather – and as long as the air is dry I can generally cope okay (record for heat for was 48 celsius in Turkey, that was fine).
 What I don’t love is humidity, and holy crap balls that took 2/3 days to adjust to.
 We didn’t see any sunshine, or a patch of sky whilst we were there at all, the city sky was almost constantly covered by a thick haze – I’m not sure whether this is a year round thing (there seems to e plenty of pictures of KL with blue sky so I suspect not), something to do with the time of year, worsening smog or just being unlucky.